isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 Wave failed, though, and for multiple reasons.

 One of the bigger reasons is that Wave was all mechanism and no purpose -- it could to many things, and offered all of them without stating what Wave itself or the various functions are there for.
-One could use Wave to manage a world building and game session in a role playing game, as well as replace corporate email, or use it as a rather clunky and overengineered word processor.
+One could use Wave to manage a world building and game session in a role playing game, as well as replace corporate email, or use it as a rather clunky and over-engineered word processor.
 So Wave needed explanation and contextualisation - and above all, a purpose, but none was given.
 Wave died, because it confused users.

 ![](/uploads/2022/10/groups-places-08.jpg)

 *A collaboratively edited document.
 Multiple watchers are shown as icons at the top of the screen.
 A chat window is open.
-Cursors and collaborators edits would be visible simultaneously editing the document in many places while it has been initally created.*
+Cursors and collaborators edits would be visible simultaneously editing the document in many places while it has been initially created.*

 Wave's legacy lives on, though.
 Much of the functionality of Wave is present in Google Docs, including the side chat, collaborative editing, history recording and replay and many other functions.
 Unlike Wave, Google's shared document editing puts the purpose first, and the collaboration in the background.
 This is matching people's expectations much better, and is less overwhelming.
 It does to have to be taught, or manually given purpose.
-Instead the purpose is built in, and immediately obvious.
+Instead, the purpose is built in, and immediately obvious.

 Modern chat systems are kind of the opposite:
 They put their purpose (communication) first, and the documents ride in the back.